Testlio platform is divided into three sections.

 2. Add a label to it from the right side.

 4. Define the device that you used when you found the issue (bug).

 5. Fill in the new issue (bug) report with “Environment”, “Steps to reproduce”, “Expected result” and “Actual result” information.

 See an example of a good issue (bug) report here.

 6. Add your log file, mp4 video file, and screenshots.

 8. Copy the issue number

-9. Go back to tasks list and mark the issue you found as “Fail” and add the issue number to it.
+9. Go back to the task list and mark the issue you found as “Fail” and add the issue number to it.

 When you are done testing

-1. Ensure all test cases have been completed and that all instructions for the test cycle have been done.
+1. Ensure all test cases have been completed and that all instructions for the test run/cycle have been done.